About MAA Encoder

 Closed Source – Why?

-FFmpeg Disclaimer
+FFmpeg (and yt-dlp) Disclaimer